chri3i/Tinvaak2/README.md

 ## System Requirements

 2.0 of Tinvaak has been tested on a variety of machines to help better understand the system requirements of the list.
-It is aimed at mid to higher tier machines in terms of system requirements.
+It is aimed at higher tier machines in terms of system requirements.

- - *NOTE: T2 can be very graphically demanding so it is highly recommended to be installed on a SSD and that you have at least 16GB of RAM.
+ - *NOTE: T2 is **very** graphically demanding so it is highly recommended to be installed on a SSD and that you have at least 16GB of RAM.
 It may be possible to run on lower spec systems, however these specs are the recommended ones.*

 Recommended Specs for 1080p: